-The reporting requirements in this manual have been approved under the Paperwork Reduction Act of 1995, Office of Management and Budget Control (OMB) Number 3265-0004, expiring June 30, 2014.
+The reporting requirements in this manual have been approved under the Paperwork Reduction Act of 1995, OMB Control No. 0000-0000.
 Persons are not required to respond to this collection of information unless it displays a currently valid OMB number.
 Information gathered pursuant to this document and its forms will be used solely to administer the EAC Testing and Certification Program.
 This program is voluntary.
 Individuals who wish to participate in the program, however, must meet its requirements.
 The estimated total annual hourly burden on the voting system manufacturing industry and election officials is 114 hours.
-This estimate includes the time required for reviewing the instructions, gathering information, and completing the prescribed forms.
-Send comments regarding this burden estimate or any other aspect of this collection, including suggestions for reducing this burden, to the U.S. Election Assistance Commission, Voting System Testing and Certification Program, Office of the Program Director, 1225 New York Avenue, NW, Suite 1100, Washington, D.C.
-20005.
+This estimate includes the time for reviewing the instructions, gathering information and completing the prescribed forms.
+Send comments regarding this burden estimate or any other aspect of this collection, including suggestions for reducing this burden, to the U. S. Election Assistance Commission, Voting System Testing and Certification Program, Office of the Program Director, 1335 East West Highway, Suite 4300, Silver Spring, MD 20910.